TomasHubelbauer/github-actions-push-api/README.md

 useful to have copy-paste friendly scripts to paste in my Node-based projects and just have the workflow call the Node script which will take care of the work itself as well as the push.

-### See if I can create a Git identity with empty name and password and Git push

-In order to not have to push files individually, could I use Git instead of the REST API, authenticate with the GitHub using the integration PAT, make a commit with no name or email (`git commit --author " <>"`?) and push it using Git?

-Will this fail?
-Will this also use the GitHub Actions service account?

 ### See if I can use the email returned from the GitHub API for a Git identity